openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 __settings.db__ contain the player settings in an sqlite db.
 Lost passwords may be recovered by editing this file.

+### Command Line Interface

+Open local `Terminal` or ssh into target machine.
+Cd to dir where player files are /usr/share/obplayer

+__Do not run as root or Sudo__

+Script bash "obplayer_check" starts the player and checks for existing instances and not start if already running

+Script bash "obplayer_loop" runs in an infinite loop to restart in case it unexpectedly terminates (crashes) or is shutdown via the web dashboard

+Add this switches to for extra functionality

+obplayer -d prints log messages to console

+obplayer -f or obplayer--fullscreen on startup. (obplayer_loop -f also works)

+obplayer -h help (displays command-line options)

+obplayer -H starts headless, no desktop GUI

+obplayer -m starts screen minimized

+obplayer -r restarts fresh, clearing out Playlist\Schedule\Media cache

 ## Audio